ryanq47/logec-attack/README.md

 _****: Known bug, 'Connected' may not turn green, but if it says connected, you are connected_ <br>

-### Now let's get into the fun stuff - but fair warning, these actions are very loud, and could set off a lot of alarms
+### Now let's get into the fun stuff - but fair warning, these actions are very loud, and could set off a lot of alarms:

 ### _Target Info:_
   The 'Target Info' button gathers some data about your target, such as their IP address, OS version, and Device HostName.
 This is unlikely to set off any alarms, but still be cautious.
 Access via 'Target' -> 'Target Info'